 These events become even more powerful when they take place during work hours and as a reward for a specific team-wide achievement.
 Taking your employees to the lake for an afternoon, to play laser tag, or even to a local park for a barbecue lunch, are all potential ideas for daytime offsites that go over well with corporate teams.

 These activities say two things to your employees: First, that your company is doing well financially and you’re not feeling strapped for time or resources.
 This helps employees feel more comfortable considering a long-term future with you.

 Second, and most importantly, you show employees that you value their well-being and work-life balance even during the context of normal work hours.
 You don’t have an “every second counts” attitude, but rather “every success counts.”
 Employees know they have the autonomy to get the job done each day, and can look forward to having fun from 2-5 pm when they’ve earned it.

 Create Valuable Mentorship Opportunities

 One report on employee retention strategy extolls the benefits of a concept called “embeddedness”– factors that combine to make an employee want to remain in their current companies.
-One of the key elements of embeddedness is the link between employees and their companies and communities.
+The key element of embeddedness is the link between employees and their companies and communities.
 Mentorships offer the perfect way to solidify that link and increase overall embeddedness and retention company-wide.

-Many companies utilize internal mentorship during the onboarding process for new employees.
+Companies utilize internal mentorship in the onboarding process for new employees.
 We’re suggesting a slightly different use of the same strategy– making the opportunity to request a mentor an earned and incentivized activity.
 Achievers could earn the right to connect personally with an upper-level staff member of their choosing.